CyberAgoge/Threat-Modelling-DevSecOps-Project/README.md

 This project is a Threat Modelling template.
-I have worked across industries in cyber security for over ten years and I have yet to find a suitable method to run threat modelling.
-I have therefore created this template for you to use either in your future DevSecOps role or to create a project to help you show on your CV/in interviews.
+I have worked across a plethora of different industries in cyber security for over ten years and I have yet to find a suitable method to run threat modelling.
+I have therefore created this template for you to use either in your future DevSecOps role or for you to create a project to help you show on your CV/in interviews when asked about threat modelling.

+Threat modelling diagrams/models should also reside within the repos of the projects.
+This approach ensures teams underestand the threats to the applications and continue to own it.

+To access the code for this repo please visit, for the full video and code to create your first threat modelling project. (https://cyberagoge.thinkific.com/courses/take/devsecops-bootcamp/texts/55130887-part-1-introduction-to-the-course)

 # Threat Modelling Workshop Summary